word Alexa Wang

 As the media aren’t afraid of telling us, this is a hugely expensive place to reside in.
 On the flip side, it’s one of the most cultural in the world, and anyone who does take the plunge will experience something that no rival destination can compete with.

 The expensive nature of the city means that it’s worth heading over there with a few hints and tips up your sleeve.
+Shared spaces, London storage units, alternative transport methods, and bargain hunting are only some of the things you can do.
 Through today’s post, we’ll mull over these in detail, to show how you can make your move as smoothly as possible.

 Not all places to live are equal